VulcanJS/vulcan-next/src/content/docs/contributing.md

 We follow the Git Flow model.

-- `master`: is the current live version.
+- `devel`: Devel is the next version. **This is where you want to start for contribution**.
-- `bugfix/*`: Bugfixes branches should start from master.
+- `main`: is the current live version.
-- `devel`: Devel is the next version.
+- `bugfix/*`: Bugfixes branches should start from main.
-- `feature/*`: features branches should start from master.
+- `feature/*`: features branches should start from devel.
 - `support/*x.x.x*`: is for bugfixes for a specific version.
 - Tags allow to easily find the commit corresponding to a deployed versions.